geudde/attic-chest/pages/13.reference/01.porden/docs.md

 Self loosen'd, dropt the adamantine bands.
 As Gnomes disguis'd, unmark'd they swiftly tread
 The caves that seem'd interminably spread;
-At length they reach'd a spacious plain ; on high
+At length they reach'd a spacious plain; on high
 A ruby sun illum'd a sapphire sky,
 Shed on the distant hills a crimson beam,
 And shone reflected in a silver stream.
-On emerald stalks, and bright with crystal dew, Earth's richest gems in flowery semblance grew ; 50
+On emerald stalks, and bright with crystal dew, Earth's richest gems in flowery semblance grew; 50

 The tulips there their agate leaves unfold,
-And spartium blooms in imitative gold ;
+And spartium blooms in imitative gold;
 The hyacinth of amethystine hue
-Shines near the paler gentian's sapphire blue ;
+Shines near the paler gentian's sapphire blue;
 And on its slender stem of glittering green,
 Aloft Hesperia's golden fruit was seen.